kaycebasques/contribz/README.md

 # contribz

-[report.md](report.md) provides information about how many people have contributed content to web.dev per quarter. `index.js` is the source code of the reporting logic.

-## Building from source
+## Generate tags and author data from Markdown

-1. `npm i`
-2. `npm run start`
+1. Update `config.json` to point to your web.dev source code repository.
+1. Run `npm run markdown`.
+The results are written to `results.csv`.